 - Exploited permissions - declared and actually used in the bytecode

-- Ghost permissions - not declared but (tentatively) used in the bytecode
+- Ghost permissions - not declared but with usages in the bytecode

 - Useless permissions - declared but never used in the bytecode

 - A. Merlo, G.C.
 Georgiu.
-“RiskInDroid: Machine Learning-based Risk Analysis on Android”, in Proc. of the 32nd International Conference on ICT Systems Security and Privacy Protection (IFIP-SEC 2017).
+“RiskInDroid: Machine Learning-based Risk Analysis on Android” (official pubblication link), in Proc. of the 32nd International Conference on ICT Systems Security and Privacy Protection (IFIP-SEC 2017).